9-9-9-9/Bit-Heroes-bot/README.md

 ### ReRun
 For: everyone

-`./rerun.sh <how many times to click rerun>`
+*This function only supports clicking the ReRun button, that means you have to enter Dungeon/Raid manually, turn on the Auto and when the ReRun button appears, it will be automatically clicked*

+- Mini-client:
-or click and run `.\rerun.bat` on Windows
+  - Windows: click and run `rerun.bat`
+  - Linux/Mac: run `./rerun.sh` from terminal
+- Steam:
+  - Click and run: `steam.rerun.bat`
+  - Run from commandline: `java -jar BitHeroes.jar rerun <loop_count> --steam`

+Arguments:
-for example: `./rerun.sh 10` means will try to click ReRun 10 times before exit
+> accept first argument as `loop count` is how many time to click ReRun button before exit

 Supported flags:

-`--exit=X` means will exit after X secs if not completed, no matter how many loop remaining.
+> `--exit=X` means will exit after X secs if not completed, no matter how many loop remaining.
 Usage: `./rerun.sh 100 --exit=3600` means will stop ReRun after clicked ReRun buttons 100 times or after 3600 seconds (1 hours), depends which condition completed first

 Notes:
 - Automatically exit if can not detect the ReRun button within 15 minutes